 If you chose a program that doesn’t include this service, browse the classified sections of a local newspaper like The Gleaner.
 Another local newspaper, Jamaica Observer, also has a classified section but with fewer options.

-Usually reaching out to a Go Overseas alumni helps you narrow down your choices, but, if you need to keep job hunting online, Jamaican Medium, Caribbean Jobs, and Splash Jamaica are some of favorite resources.
+Usually reaching out to a Go Overseas alumni helps you narrow down your choices, but, if you need to keep job hunting online, Jamaican Medium and Caribbean Jobsare some of favorite resources.
 Look at these websites closer to or during the hiring peak season.